A Common Approach to IP Address Encryption

 Community Implementations

-Freely Available in Several Programming Languages
+Freely Available in Many Programming Languages

 Each implementation is open source and follows the same specification, allowing developers to choose the language that best fits their project.